GreptimeTeam/docs/docs/user-guide/authentication.md

 # Authentication

-GreptimeDB has a simple built-in mechanism for authentication, allowing user to config either a fixed account for easy use, or an account file for multiple user accounts.
+GreptimeDB has a simple built-in mechanism for authentication, allowing user to config either a fixed account for handy usage, or an account file for multiple user accounts.

 ## Configuration